Research

 Decoding the Role of Human-Like Traits in Digital Characters on Shaping Consumer Choices and Brand Engagement

-Virtual characters play an increasingly important role in marketing, either as virtual influencers in social media or as virtual assistants on commercial websites, but choosing the right design is crucial.
-Brands tend to select human-like virtual characters as they are believed to allow followers to create a stronger bond of trust with the power to influence purchase decisions.
-However, human-like virtual characters and assistants can also be perceived as creepy, resulting in negative word-of-mouth and non-purchase.
-Cartoon-like characters are less likely to elicit negative reactions, but they may be less effective.
-Conflicting theories exist in science about the impact of human-likeness on consumer behavior, with one suggesting positive reactions and increased sales and the other suggesting consumer eeriness and non-purchase.
-This research aims to shed light on the impact of human-likeness of virtual characters on consumer reactions and purchase behavior, helping brands choose the right design and enabling an informed societal dialog.
+In contrast to human characters, working with virtual characters poses no physical limitations to the character and its portrayed life.
+However, the advantage of unlimited degrees of creative freedom comes with the burden of choosing a design that perfectly fits a brand’s needs.
+One major design decision is choosing between a human-like or cartoonish appearance for a virtual character.
+Faced with an overload of choice, brands tend to choose human-like virtual characters as they are believed to allow followers to create a stronger bond with them and, therefore, have the power to influence their purchasing decisions.
+However, human-like virtual characters and assistants can also be perceived as creepy, leading to aversion, non-purchase, and negative word of mouth.
+There were conflicting scientific theories about the impact of human-likeness on consumer behavior, with one suggesting positive perceptions and increased sales and the other suggesting consumer eeriness and non-purchase.
+This research aims to shed light on the impact of the human-likeness of virtual characters on consumer reactions and purchase behavior.

 Project team